vaishnavisharma6/vaishnavisharma6.github.io/musings.markdown

 **23-12-2024: When I despair**

 *"When I despair, I remember that all through history the way of truth and love have always won.
 There have been tyrants and murderers, and for a time, they can seem invincible, but in the end, they always fall.
 Think of it--always."* - Mahatma Gandhi

+**25-12-2024: 'Winning'**

+Often winning is associated with making your opposition (a person, a thought or anything else in conflict with you)submit to you.
+But I now believe that no win is bigger than maintaining a state of mind that aligns with your own value and belief system.
+As long as you know it is really right and is not doing any harm to anyone, you should be fine with any opinion of others.
+It is a tough thing to do, but surely makes life meaningful.